Yellow Dog Poop: What Does It Mean?

 Yellow dog poop: The bottom line

 Generally, yellow dog poop indicates a food intolerance or change in diet.
-Recurring yellow poop in your dog could be linked to more serious gastrointestinal (GI) tract issues or even liver disease.
+If the problem goes away on its own, then yellow stool likely isn’t a sign of deeper health issues.
+However, recurring yellow poop in your dog could be linked to more serious gastrointestinal (GI) tract issues or even liver disease.

-It’s always a good idea to check in with your vet if your dog has recurring yellow poo, or if the stool is accompanied by major behavioral changes such as lethargy, lack of appetite, or fever.
+It’s always a good idea to check in with your vet if your dog has recurring yellow poops, or if the stool is accompanied by major behavioral changes or other worrying symptoms.

 Yellow dog poop FAQs